 Recent indicators suggest that economic activity has continued to expand at a solid pace.
-Job gains have moderatslowed, and the unemployment rate has moved up but remains low.
-Inflation has eased over the past year but remains somewhat elevated.
-In recent months, there has been sommade further progress toward the Committee's 2 percent inflation objective objective but remains somewhat elevated.
+Since earlier in the year, labor market conditions have generally eased, and the unemployment rate has moved up but remains low.
+Inflation has made progress toward the Committee's 2 percent objective but remains somewhat elevated.

 The Committee seeks to achieve maximum employment and inflation at the rate of 2 percent over the longer run.
-The Committee has gained greater confidence that inflation is moving sustainably toward 2 percent, and judges that the risks to achieving its employment and inflation goals continue to move into better are roughly in balance.
+The Committee judges that the risks to achieving its employment and inflation goals are roughly in balance.
 The economic outlook is uncertain, and the Committee is attentive to the risks to both sides of its dual mandate.

-In support of its goal light of the progress on inflation and the balance of risks, the Committee decided to maintain lower the target range for the federal funds rate at 5-1 by 1/2 percentage point to 4-3/4 to 5-1/2 percent.
-In considering anydditional adjustments to the target range for the federal funds rate, the Committee will carefully assess incoming data, the evolving outlook, and the balance of risks.
-The Committee does not expect it will be appropriate to reduce the target range until it has gained greater confidence that inflation is moving sustainably toward 2 percent.
-In addition, the Committee will continue reducing its holdings of Treasury securities and agency debt and agency mortgage-backed securities.
+In support of its goals, the Committee decided to lower the target range for the federal funds rate by 1/4 percentage point to 4-1/24 to 4-3/41/2 percent.
+In considering the extent and timing of additional adjustments to the target range for the federal funds rate, the Committee will carefully assess incoming data, the evolving outlook, and the balance of risks.
+The Committee will continue reducing its holdings of Treasury securities and agency debt and agency mortgage-backed securities.
 The Committee is strongly committed to supporting maximum employment and returning inflation to its 2 percent objective.